A Brief History

 Of course, there are so many more examples of Latin used in English and other modern languages and societies.
 If you missed seeing any of your favorites in this article, mea culpa!

-Let us know what you think the greatest Roman linguistic contributions are.
+Question for students (and subscribers): Let us know what you think the greatest Roman linguistic contributions are in the comments section below this article.
 In the meantime, Pax.

 Your readership is much appreciated!